HOW ARE WE GOING TO FEED ALL THESE PEOPLE?

-In our passage this morning Jesus says to his disciples, “how are we going to feed all these people”?
+In our passage this morning Jesus says to his disciples: “Give the people something to eat”.
 The disciples in astonishment look on speechless, but one of them responds for them all.
 “How in the world do you think we can feed this crowd?
-Where are we going to get food at this time of the day?
+Where are we going to get food for the day?
 Look around, even if there was a place to buy food, and there definitely is not, it would take a huge amount of money to buy food for all these people”.

 Andrew, Peter’s brother, comes forward with the announcement that he has located a boy with five loaves of bread and a couple of fish.
 Okay, that will do Jesus says.
 Bring the boy to me.
 Then Jesus tells the disciples to sit the people down in groups.
 He blesses the bread and fish, breaks the bread and hands it to his disciples.
 They in turn feed the multitude.
 They gathered up the leftover pieces and there were twelve basketfuls of fish and bread left over.
 There was more than enough to go around.